Wilcots-Earth-History/esci5980/assignments/setup.md

 ## Week 0 assignment: Set up LaTeX, Python, and Matlab

-Instructions for getting started with LaTeX in Overleaf are included in the document ``setup-instructions.pdf''.
+Instructions for getting started with LaTeX in Overleaf are included in the document setup-instructions.pdf.
-T

 ### Conda set up
 We will use **conda** as our Python package manager.
 If you already use conda with Python, you can skip ahead to step 2.
 If not: